back_to_top.svgLeft_arrow.svgRight_arrow.svg

 A special type of relationship with the elected and public – sector specific emotional labour

 While in both sectors the chief of staff is likely to serve as a proxy for the CEO or elected official, the nature of the relationship may be different in the public and private sectors.
 Most obviously, in the public sector, the chief of staff will navigate party politics, other elected officials, their staff, and, in their time outside of the office, any campaign and election-related considerations.
-Additionally, a public sector chief of staff takes on a tremendous amount of emotional labour, which requires effectively managing one’s emotions in an organisational setting.
+Additionally, a public sector chief of staff takes on a tremendous amount of emotional labour, which requires effectively managing one’s emotions in an organisational setting (Guy, Newman, and Mastracci 2014).
 Given that the elected official is shouldering an exceptional amount of emotional labour themselves as conduit and representative for the public, the official may also be less available to provide such emotional labour for the team, leaving the chief of staff to absorb a greater portion of this responsibility.
 As one chief of staff shared with me, it is commonly accepted that the elected official should not have to attend to human resource issues in the team.
 These considerations are critical, because over time, left unaddressed, they may impact the ability of the chief of staff to make sound strategic decisions.

 In the private sector, the chief of staff is likely to be a catch-all role

 In the public sector, the chief of staff role is commonly assumed to include the day-to-day operations relating to the administration of the office, the policy-making process, and strategy.
 In the private sector, however, the role appears to depend to a much greater degree on the needs of the principal.
-In his 2020 Harvard Business Review article ‘The case for a chief of staff’, Dan Ciampa identifies three levels of the chief of staff role and accompanying capabilities.
+In his 2020 Harvard Business Review article ‘The case for a chief of staff’, Dan Ciampa identifies three levels of the chief of staff role and accompanying capabilities (Ciampa 2020).
 A chief of staff at level one focuses primarily on maximising efficiency and includes minimal organisational change, while a chief of staff at level two is expected to address more complex organisational issues, such as implementing strategy and managing some organisational change.
-Only at level three is the chief of staff expected to manage complex strategic decisions and oversee significant organisational changes.
+Only at level three is the chief of staff expected to manage complex strategic decisions and oversee significant organisational changes (Ciampa 2020).
 Such levels or distinctions do not usually exist in the public sector.

 Timeframes